 The Kitten's Body Temperature

 When a kitten is born, it has the same body temperature as its mother.
 Although the temperature drops slightly at birth, it goes back up when the kitten snuggles against its mother, and this should happen within 30 minutes of birth.
 It is imperative that newborn kittens are kept warm with a body temperature of 96 to 100 degrees Fahrenheit during their first three weeks of life.

 Newborn kittens stay close to their mother and litter mates as a form of warmth.
 They can maintain a body temperature that is about ten degrees higher than the temperature of the room.
 The room temperature where the kitten's box is kept should be between 85 and 90 degrees Fahrenheit during the first week of the kitten's life.
 It can then be lowered about five degrees each week until 70 degrees Fahrenheit is reached.
 Getting chilled is the greatest danger to a newborn kitten during this time.

-The First Three Weeks of Life
+The First Three Weeks of a Kitten's Life

 During the first three weeks of life, kittens spend most of their time sleeping.
 They awake only for nursing sessions that can last up to 45 minutes.
 The mother cat, known as the queen, instinctively knows how to feed and care for her babies.
 She knows to keep her kittens and their nest clean, and she stimulates the kittens' elimination reflex by licking each kitten's rectum and belly.

 Eyes and Ears